khengkok/cybercet/migration.md

 Routing tables have been configured for all these subnets.

-**Respective instructors please check if the routing works properly after you launch your VMs**
+**Respective instructors please check if the routing works properly after you launch your VMs** **If you have create other VPCs, other than the above, please recreate it yourself**

 ### Create security groups